Iodine is a trace mineral which is primarily used for thyroid hormone production and is necessary for appropriate development and growth.

 Ratios or Interactions with Other Minerals and Nutrients

-Iodine should be taken with enough selenium, typically 200-400mcg per day.
+Iodine supplements should be taken with enough selenium, typically 200-400mcg per day.
 This mineral is also necessary for thyroid function.

 For best absorption and utilization of iodine you’ll also want magnesium, many other trace minerals, vitamins A, B-complex, D and E, plus the essential fatty acids.
 So basically everything!